hedjour/med_to_csv/README.rst

      * Col names of first sub-element
      * Col names of second sub-element

    * Eval : for some columns the values must be the result of a Python command line (e.g to get information in a path).
-It's necessarly a python dictionary with Key as column name and value a short command line as a string.
+It must be a python dictionary with Key as column name and value a short command line as a string.

 #.
-The following Keys are med associate keywords only usable with labelled file :
+The following Keys are med associate keywords only usable with annotated file :

    * Start Date (automatically added)
    * End Date